 Prior to joining SRDC, Cam worked as a Public Policy and Entrepreneurship Intern with the Canadian Federation of Independent Business.
 She also accumulated ample experience in data management, having contributed to the work of an employment assistance centre in Massachusetts and a development consulting firm in Vermont.
 Cam holds a Master’s degree in Economics from Carleton University, a Master’s degree in International Development from the University of Cambridge, UK, and a Bachelor’s degree with a double major in Political Economy and Psychology from Williams College, US.

 778-588-6650 | E-mail

-Basia Pakula joined SRDC in 2016 as a research associate.
-She is dedicated to addressing social inequities of disadvantaged populations.
+Basia Pakula joined SRDC in 2016.
+She has dedicated her professional career to addressing social and structural inequities of disadvantaged populations.
 She has demonstrated knowledge of social policy development as well as experience in institutionalizing equity, diversity and inclusion across different sectors, and brings over a decade of experience from a variety of multi-disciplinary research and policy environments.
 Basia has a strong skill set in both quantitative and qualitative methodologies applied to social policy and population health contexts, including experience in the management and analysis of large population datasets.
 She has a particular interest in research to support evidence-informed decision-making.
 Basia holds a Ph.D. in Population and Public Health from the University of British Columbia.
-She also holds a Master of Public Policy and a Bachelor of Arts (Political Science/Economics) from Simon Fraser University.
+She also holds a Master of Public Policy and a Bachelor of Arts (Political Science/Economics), both from Simon Fraser University.

 343-488-2123 | E-mail